kfatehi/GPG-For-Gmail.safariextension/README.md

 ## Decrypting Emails

 Go to Gmail and you'll notice a new "Decrypt" button.
 Use that on any PGP message your private key can decipher.

+## Wishlist

+* Force Plaintext since google decided to remove that as a default (wtf google?)
+* Mail Composer / Encryptor
+* File Attachment Encryptor